acuminous/x-pool/README.md

 ```js
 const resource = await pool.acquire();
 ```
-Acquires and validates a resource from the pool, creating one if necessary as long as the maximum pool size has not been reached.
-If the pool is exhausted this function will block until a resource becomes available or the acquireTimeout is exceeded.
-Resources obtained after the timeout is exceeded will be returned to the pool or destroyed if the pool is full.
+Acquires and validates a resource from the pool, creating one if necessary as long as the optional maximum pool size has not been reached.
+If the pool is exhausted this method will block until a resource becomes available or the acquireTimeout is exceeded.
+If the acquireTimeout is exceed the method will reject.
+Resources created after the timeout is exceeded will be added to the pool.

-There are equally strong arguments to re-issue the most recently used as it is most likely to be working, or the least recently used so that resources with permanent network connections are less likely to time out.
-X-Pool deliberately offers no guarantees of the order in which idle resources are re-issued because these problems are better solved by keeping the resources warm via the `validateInterval` configuration option.
+There are equally strong arguments to re-issue the most recently used reosurce as as the least recently used.
+X-Pool deliberately offers no guarantees of the order in which idle resources are re-issued, and instead provides the option of keeping the resources warm by revalidating idle resources reguarly via the `validateInterval` configuration option.

 #### Errors
 | Code | Notes |